jakeiser/jakeiser.github.io/relg203.md

 #### Week 13

 **Apr.
 12: Apocalypse, Then and Now: The End Times in Fact, Fiction, and Film**<span class="hide noprint">[Slides](){:class="new-window" target="_blank"}</span>

+*Thinking Piece:*&nbsp;&nbsp;Is the book of Revelation (**NOT** Revelations) about the past, the present, or the future?
+Defend your answer with discussion of appropriate citations/quotations from the text.

 HB/OT: <a href="http://bible.oremus.org/?ql=213681608">Ezekiel 38–39</a>